Asbestos and Carpenters

 - File for your share of $30 billion in trust funds

 Asbestos use in construction materials peaked in the middle of the 20th century.
-Yet, even today, asbestos exposure remains a real concern for carpenters.
+Most use of asbestos was phased out by the late 1970s.

 Many studies confirmed what was already suspected by scientists: carpenters have a higher than average chance of asbestos exposure.

 In 1983, over 100 buildings across the U.S. were included in a study involving fireproofing insulation.
-The majority of the buildings in the study were created with asbestos-containing insulation, specifically chrysotile asbestos.
+Most of the buildings in the study were created with asbestos-containing insulation, specifically chrysotile asbestos.

 When carpenters began renovating the buildings, they were exposed to around 16 asbestos fibers (dry) per cubic centimeter of space.